 For reinsurance contracts, the Group recognises any net gain or net cost as a CSM at initial recognition.
 If any net cost of obtaining reinsurance coverage relates to an insured event that occurred before the purchase of the group of reinsurance contracts held, it is recognised immediately in profit or loss.
 In addition, if the underlying insurance contracts are in an onerous position, the Group is allowed to recognise a reinsurance gain immediately in profit or loss for the portion of claims that the Group expects to recover from the reinsurance, if the reinsurance held was entered into prior to or at the same time as the onerous contract.
 Consequently, a loss-recovery component is created and adjusted for the group of reinsurance contracts.
 This determines the amounts that are subsequently presented in profit or loss as reversals of recoveries of losses from the reinsurance contracts and are excluded from the allocation of reinsurance premiums paid.
 The Group adjusts the loss-recovery component to reflect changes in the loss of an onerous group of underlying insurance contracts.
-The carrying amount of the loss of the onerous group of underlying insurance that the Group expects to recover from the reinsurance contracts the loss of the onerous group of underlying insurance contracts that the Group expects to recover from the group of reinsurance contracts.
+The carrying amount of the loss-recovery component must not exceed the portion of the carrying amount of the loss of the onerous group of underlying insurance contracts that the Group expects to recover from the group of reinsurance contracts.